 Sexuality and creativity are emotional components of the Kidney system.
 As the organ that governs survival through reproduction, the Kidney system is responsible for libido and strength of sexual attraction.

 The emotions associated with kidneys are fear and fright.
 Fear has the ability to shake you to your core, and chronic fright translates into something very much like unrelenting stress, which is extremely damaging to the Kidney.
 In Western medicine, your adrenal glands pump out adrenaline (stress hormones) and are located right next to your Kidneys.

 For the rest of this great read by doctor Sircus please use this link:

 Baking soda ***

 Studies: *** If a link says no info, highlight it & hit go to Https:……..

 One woman’s fight for her father’s kidneys:

 These components found here in galangal:

-Galangal is a low calorie, low fat rhizome that is extremely good for your health.
+Galangal is a low calorie, a low-fat rhizome that is extremely good for your health.
 A serving of this herb is found to contain about 2 g of dietary fiber and 45 calories.
 It also contains vitamins A, vitamin C and minerals like sodium and iron.
-It is also a good source of phyto-chemicals including galangin, alpinin, emodin, kaemperol, kaempferide, quercetin and beta-Sitosterol.
-These flavonoids constitutes to most of the medicinal properties of galangal.
+It is also a good source of phytochemicals including galangin, alpinin, emodin, kaemperol, kaempferide, quercetin, and beta-Sitosterol.
+These flavonoids constitute most of the medicinal properties of galangal.

 ( are TRPC5 inhibitors)